From Acquisition to Product: How Google Stitch Changes What It Means to Work in Growth

 Speed

 The traditional design cycle carries enormous hidden costs: briefing meeting, proposal, review, adjustments, second review, approval.
-With this workflow, that cycle compresses into hours.
+This workflow compresses that into hours.
 Three weeks can become three days once you factor in the meetings.
-And in growth, the speed of iteration is directly proportional to the speed of learning, always keeping in mind that the more data you have, the better you'll understand your audience.
+And in growth, the speed of iteration is directly proportional to the speed of learning, the more data you have, the better you understand your audience.

 Independence

 Operational autonomy changes the nature of the work.
-I can present complete solutions, not just recommendations.
-That has a direct impact on how clients perceive the value I bring, and on how quickly decisions get made.
+I present complete solutions, not just recommendations.
+That directly affects how clients perceive the value I bring, and how fast decisions get made.

 The deepest advantage isn't speed, it's the quality of the connection between the analytical insight and the design proposal.
-When the person analyzing user behavior and the person defining the experience are the same person, less gets lost in translation.
+When the person analysing behaviour and the person defining the experience are the same, less gets lost in translation.
 The design doesn't interpret the data, it incorporates it directly.

 For me, the biggest loss in growth isn't traffic, it's having to play telephone with the rest of the teams.

-If your startup is in growth phase and your growth marketer needs a three-week cycle to test website changes, I think it's fair to say, after all this, that the process has a lot of room for improvement.
-The tools exist to shorten that cycle.
-The profile you're looking for isn't just someone who optimizes campaigns or coordinates across teams.
-I'd argue it's now someone who can close the loop between user data and the experience that user receives, using tools that keep them right at the front line.
+If your startup is in growth phase and your growth marketer needs a three-week cycle to test website changes, that process has a lot of room for improvement.
+The tools exist to shorten it.
+The profile you want isn't just someone who optimises campaigns or coordinates teams, it's someone who can close the loop between user data and the experience that user receives, with tools that keep them on the front line.

 The question isn't whether to learn prototyping tools.
-The question is how much longer you'll be able to differentiate yourself by working with campaigns alone.
+It's how much longer you can differentiate yourself with campaigns alone.
 The market is rewarding profiles that expand their execution range.
-Mastering the space between data and interface is a real competitive advantage, and it's becoming more accessible every month.
+Mastering the space between data and interface is a real competitive advantage, and it's getting more accessible every month.

 The growth marketer of the next cycle won't just be a better analyst.
 They'll also be a better builder.